dhis2/reference-org-unit-sync/README.md

 ### Hardware Requirements

 The publisher and consumer apps require fairly low memory and disk resources.
-4 GB of main memory and 1 GB disk space is more than sufficient to run both the publisher and the consumer apps.
-Nonetheless, more disk space might be required if the broker is running in embedded mode within the publisher.
-Moreover, additional memory might be needed for the consumer depending on the amount of target servers it is synchronising.
+4 GiB of main memory and 1 GB disk space is more than sufficient to run both the publisher and the consumer apps.
+Nonetheless, additional memory might be needed for the consumer depending on the amount of target servers it is synchronising.
 The number of CPU cores required for the apps is as well fairly low.
 One CPU core per app is recommended, however, additional CPU cores should be considered for the consumer in proportion to the number of target servers it is synchronising.

 # Support